symbol/symbol-docs/source/guides/harvesting/activating-delegated-harvesting-wallet.rst

 .. note::

-   When requesting delegation through a :ref:`PersistentDelegationRequest transaction <persistent-delegation-request-transaction>` instead of directly configuring the node, whether the node enables delegated harvesting depends entirely on the node and **not on the network**.
+   When requesting delegation through a :ref:`persistentdelegationrequesttransaction` instead of directly configuring the node, whether the node enables delegated harvesting depends entirely on the node and **not on the network**.
 It is entirely up to the node to comply with the request or even to lie about its state and provide a misleading **Harvesting status** indicator.

    Therefore, there is no **reliable** way to know if your account has become a harvester or not besides waiting to see if your account starts receiving harvesting fees.